dschenkelman/mongo-select/README.md

 ```

 ### Permanent exclusion/inclusion
 Sometimes it is important to always exclude or include a set of fields.
-That means that if they are included they won't make it into the projection and viceversa:
+That means that if they are permanently excluded and then specifically included they won't make it into the projection and viceversa:

 ``` JavaScript
 var select = require('mongo-select');